Nancy Morawetz ’81, Interim Faculty Director

 Deirdre von Dornum, Executive Director

-Deirdre von Dornum joined NYU School of Law from the Federal Defenders of New York, where she served from 2002 to 2013, first as an Assistant Federal Defender in the Southern and Eastern Districts, and from 2011-2013, as the Deputy Attorney-in-Charge for the Eastern District of New York.
-At Federal Defenders, Deirdre advocated for indigent clients charged with federal crimes, and handled a wide range of cases from investigation to appeal.
+Deirdre von Dornum joined NYU School of Law from the Federal Defenders of New York, where she served from 2002 to 2013, first as an assistant federal defender in the Southern and Eastern Districts and then, from 2011 to 2013, as the deputy attorney-in-charge for the Eastern District of New York.
+At Federal Defenders, von Dornum advocated for indigent clients charged with federal crimes, and handled a wide range of cases from investigation to appeal.
 She supervised numerous attorneys in trials, hearings, motion practice, sentencing litigation, and client counseling, as well as investigators and social workers in litigation and client support.
-Deirdre has also co-taught the yearlong Federal Defender Clinic at NYU Law, and taught as a guest lecturer at Columbia Law School in evidence, criminal procedure, and sentencing.
+Von Dornum has also co-taught the yearlong Federal Defender Clinic at NYU Law, and taught as a guest lecturer at Columbia Law School in evidence, criminal procedure, and sentencing.

-Prior to joining Federal Defenders, Deirdre was a litigation associate at Wilmer, Cutler, Pickering, Hale & Dorr in New York, where she specialized in white collar criminal defense and securities litigation.
+Prior to joining Federal Defenders, von Dornum was a litigation associate at Wilmer, Cutler, Pickering, Hale & Dorr in New York, where she specialized in white-collar criminal defense and securities litigation.
 She also did extensive pro bono work during that time, including assisting the Capital Defenders of New York in LaValle v.
 New York and representing immigrants in proceedings in Immigration Court and before the Second Circuit.